0

 A useful cyber review does not start with a product demo.
 It starts with identity, backups, devices, firewall rules and admin rights.
 Those are the places where real failures usually live.

-We check what is backed up, where it is stored, who can delete it, when it last ran and whether a restore has been tested.
+Backup and recoveryWhat is backed up, where it is stored, who can delete it, when it last ran and whether a restore has actually been tested.

-We map your setup against the five Cyber Essentials controls before you pay for certification and discover problems late.
+Cyber Essentials readinessYour setup mapped against the five Cyber Essentials controls before you pay for certification and discover problems late.

-For schools, we also check filtering and monitoring, MIS access, staff offboarding, guest networks, BYOD and evidence for DfE standards.
+School-specific controlsFiltering and monitoring, MIS access, staff offboarding, guest networks, BYOD and evidence against DfE standards.

 05